Certified Training: Small Boxes are All You Need: Evaluation

 To summarize, \tool improves strictly on all existing certified training methods across all commonly used benchmarks with relative improvements exceeding $25\%$ in some cases.

-In contrast to certified training methods \citet{ZhangCLHW21} propose a new architecture with inherent $\ell_\infty$-robustness properties.
-While these networks attain higher certified accuracies on \cifar at $\epsilon=8/255$, their training is notoriously hard \citep{ZhangCLHW21,ZhangJH022}, yielding low standard accuracies of, e.g., only $60.6\%$ compared to $79.52\%$ for \cifar at $\epsilon=2/255$.
-Further robustness can only be obtained against one perturbation type at a time.
+In contrast to certified training methods, \citet{ZhangJHW22} propose \sortnet, a generalization of recent architectures \citep{ZhangCLHW21,ZhangJH022,AnilLG19} with inherent $\ell_\infty$-robustness properties.
+While \sortnet performs well at very high perturbation magnitudes ($\epsilon=8/255$ for \cifar), it is dominated by \tool in all other settings.
+Further, robustness can only be obtained against one perturbation type at a time.